couchbaselabs/agent-catalog/libs/agent_catalog_libs/README.md

 pyproject.toml

 cmd/
-   main.py       -- Main entry point for agent command-line tool (CLI). defaults.py   -- All command-line-tool defaults belong in here. cmds/         -- Each "agentc SUBCMD" has its own cmds/SUBCMD.py file.
+   cmds/                    -- Each "agentc SUBCMD" has its own cmds/SUBCMD.py file.
+      clean.py
+      env.py
       ...
-      find.py
-      index.py
-      publish.py
-      version.py
-      web.py      -- Provides an HTML/REST interface for the SUBCMD's.
-   models/
+   defaults.py              -- All command-line-tool defaults belong in here. main.py                  -- Main entry point for agent command-line tool (CLI). models/                  -- Pydantic models used by the command-line-tool

-core/     -- The core agentc library used by applications and by the agentc CLI. catalog/ provider/ record/ secrets/ tool/ version/
+core/                       -- The core agentc library used by applications and by the agentc CLI. activity/ analytics/
+   ...

 tests/                      -- Test cases.

-VERSION.txt       -- To be generated or updated at build or packaging time.
+util/                       -- All util functions used by core and cli commands

 ```